symfony/symfony-docs/book/doctrine.rst

 Even though Doctrine now knows how to persist a ``Product`` object to the database, the class itself isn't really useful yet.
-Since ``Product`` is just a regular PHP class with ``protected`` properties, you need to create ``public`` getter and setter methods (e.g. ``getName()``, ``setName($name)``) in order to access its properties.
+Since ``Product`` is just a regular PHP class with ``private`` properties, you need to create ``public`` getter and setter methods (e.g. ``getName()``, ``setName($name)``) in order to access its properties in the rest of your application's code.
 Fortunately, the following command can generate these boilerplate methods automatically:

 .. code-block:: bash